hasibi/EntityLinkingInQueries-ELQ/README.md

     F. Hasibi, K. Balog, and S. E. Bratsberg.
 "Entity Linking in Queries: Tasks and Evaluation", In Proceedings of ACM SIGIR International Conference on the Theory of Information Retrieval (ICTIR '15), Sep 2015.
     DOI: http://dx.doi.org/10.1145/2808194.2809473

+You can check the [paper](http://hasibi.com/files/ictir2015-elq.pdf) and [presentation](http://www.slideshare.net/FaeghehHasibi/icitir2015elq) for detailed information.

 ## Tasks